Portillo's Inc.

 Scan Results

 Daily timeframePortillo's Inc. owns and operates fast casual restaurants in the United States.
-The company carries a $301.8M market cap, placing it firmly in the small-cap category.
+The $338.0M market capitalization puts PTLO squarely in small-cap range for its industry.
 The company offers Chicago-style hot dogs and sausages, Italian beef sandwiches, char-grilled burgers, chopped salads, crinkle-cut and cheese fries, homemade chocolate cakes, and chocolate cake shake.

 Market Cap